 A World of Being Jewish

-An anthology of Jewish stories from this blog (and a few new ones), along with some beautiful original photography.
-The perfect Chanukah 2018 gift!
+An anthology of Jewish stories from this blog (and a few new ones).
+The perfect Chanukah 2019 gift!

 “I am Jewish”.
 Three words that are so easy to say, but so hard to explain.
 Judaism expresses itself in any one of a thousand different ways – as a religion, a culture, a history, a nationhood, community, or even just a personal story.
 And Jewish stories can be found everywhere – from the “heartlands” of Israel and New York to the furthest flung corners of the globe.
 In the course of almost 20 years of travels, I have bumped into Jews and all things Jewish in places as diverse as Havana in Cuba, Helsinki in Finland, Beijing in China an the rain forests of Indonesia.
 Experiences and encounters that have gone some way, at least for me, to answering what it means to say “I am Jewish.”
 And, they are pretty good stories too!